microsoft/microsoft-ui-xaml/specs/appwindow-spec.md

 ```c#
 public Microsoft.UI.Windowing.AppWindow Window.AppWindow { get; }
 ```
+_Spec note: Mapping an hwnd to an AppWindow causes the hwnd to be subclassed, meaning that the timing of when [AppWindow.GetFromWindowId](https://docs.microsoft.com/windows/windows-app-sdk/api/winrt/Microsoft.UI.Windowing.AppWindow.GetFromWindowId) is first called can potentially have a behavioral side effect.
+To ensure this is predictable, the AppWindow for Xaml's hwnd will be created during the Xaml Window's construction.
+Note that this could potentially be an observable behavior change from the behavior before the introduction of this API._
 These *before* and *after* C# code examples illustrate how this api simplifies integrating appwindow apis in winui codebase.